 We interviewed Nick at BJJ Summer Week back in 2018 and have republished that interview here:

-Hey Nick great to see you in BJJ Summer Week again!
+Hey Nick, it’s great to see you at BJJ Summer Week again!
 Can you please introduce yourself and tell us what exactly is BJJ Summer Week?

 Tell us more about Mill Hill?
 How many affiliates do you have already?
-Why didyou decide to create your own chain?
+Why did you decide to create your own affiliation?

-- Mill Hill has a lot of active competitors and a lot of good results.
+Mill Hill has a lot of active competitors and a lot of good results.
 Do you separate competitors and hobbyists?
-How you find the perfect balance in your classes?
+How do you find the perfect balance in your classes?

 What is your favorite submission?

 My favorite submission, when I had knees– triangles.
 Now, it’s any choke from the back.
 I’ve always preferred chokes out of joint locks.
 Big guys can pat around a lot with a lot of things you don’t expect, everybody has to breathe, so I like squeezing the neck.